 Top each well with grated cheese.
 The cheese will melt over the mac and cheese and create a wonderful little crispiness to the top of the appetizer as it bakes.

-- Cover your tin with foil and keep refrigerated until ready to serve.
+- Cover your tin with foil and keep refrigerated until ready to bake.

-- Moments before guests arrive, pop them in the oven and your guests will be greeted with the most fantastic aroma coming from your kitchen.
+- Moments before guests arrive, pop the macaroni bites in the oven and your guests will be greeted with the most fantastic aroma coming from your kitchen.

-These appetizers look really pretty when placed on a rectangular platter and sprinkled with chives. place them It’s a great way to get the party started!
+These Mac and Cheese Bites look really pretty when placed on a rectangular platter and sprinkled with chives.
+It’s a great way to get the party started!
 HAPPY NEW YEAR!! xx

 LOOKING FOR MORE ELEGANT APPETIZERS?